2019 Singapore Cup

-The 2019 Singapore Cup (also known as the Komoco Motors Singapore Cup for sponsorship reasons) is the 22nd edition of the Singapore Cup, Singapore's annual premier club football knock-out tournament organised by the Football Association of Singapore.
+The 2019 Singapore Cup was the 22nd edition of the Singapore Cup.
+It was sponsored by Komoco Motors and known as the Komoco Motors Singapore Cup for sponsorship reasons.
+It was Singapore's annual premier club football knock-out tournament organised by the Football Association of Singapore.

 The draw was held on 30 August 2019.

-The groups are as follows:
+The 2019 Singapore Cup final was played between Tampines Rovers FC and Warriors FC at Jalan Besar Stadium on 2 November 2019.
+Tampines Rovers won the match 4–3 to secure their fourth Singapore Cup title.

 Format

 Competition

-The Singapore Cup will commence on September 25, 2019 with a group phase of two groups with four teams each.
+The Singapore Cup will commence on 25 September 2019 with a group phase of two groups with four teams each.
 The teams will compete in the single-round group stage.
 The top two teams advance to the semifinals with the group winners facing the runner-up team from the other group.
 The higher seeded teams will host the one-off semifinals.
 The final will consist of a single match as well.